bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 So then Carol sends a PTLC to Dave where she takes her incoming PTLC and tweaks it by the elliptic curve point corresponding to the secret that she extracted from, from the onion.
 And Dave does the same.
 And then ultimately, Emily receives one.
 But the secret that Emily receives is not some random number that Alice generated for her, but it is the sum of all the random numbers that Alice generated.

 And why does it work?
 Well, let's work our way backwards.
-So Emily has received a PTLC that is locked to the sum of all of these points, uppercase A plus B plus C plus D, as well as her own invoice.
+So Emily has received a PTLC that is locked to the sum of all of these points, uppercase A + B + C plus D, as well as her own invoice.
 She is able to unlock it because she obviously knows her own secret, her own lowercase z, and she knows the sum of the other points, albeit not any one of them individually.
 The reason she knows that sum is because Alice sent it to her in the onion packet.
 So then when she unlocks it, This is where the PTLC magic is coming in.

-So the way that the unlocking is supposed to work is It's supposed to reveal to the preceding hop What the secret is going to be so the preceding hop sees this unlock using A plus B plus C plus D plus Z. And then by subtracting their own secret, which Dave still has because it is lowercase D that Dave originally received in the onion packet from Alice, Dave is then able to subtract lowercase D and using that, unlock the PLC from Carol.And that propagates all the way to the bottom.
+So the way that the unlocking is supposed to work is It's supposed to reveal to the preceding hop What the secret is going to be so the preceding hop sees this unlock using A + B + C + D + Z. And then by subtracting their own secret, which Dave still has because it is lowercase D that Dave originally received in the onion packet from Alice, Dave is then able to subtract lowercase D and using that, unlock the PLC from Carol.And that propagates all the way to the bottom.
 Where the last step has Alice subtracting her own secret from the thing that was unlocked by Bob, and then she gets lowercase z, which is now our proof of payment, which is really elegant.
 You can see that each hop has a completely random PTLC value.

 Now the magic is, how do we design a system where we are able to extract the secret?
 Where the proceeding hop, just based on the signature, is able to know, okay, this is how they are able to create a valid signature for the other op that came before that.
 This is where adaptor signatures come in.
 There's always a lot of talk about adapter signatures, but I think I'll leave it.
 I think it's helpful to just talk a little bit about how precisely they work.